RoyaShahroudi/Machine-Learning-Course/README.md

 # Machine Learning and Reinforcement Learning Projects
-This repository includes Python-based projects from ML_HW1.ipynb to ML_HW6_1_40240112093.ipynb and cartpole.py, covering fundamental to advanced machine learning and reinforcement learning concepts.
+This repository includes Python-based projects, covering fundamental to advanced machine learning and reinforcement learning concepts.
 Each project is designed for educational use, with clear implementations and visualizations.
-Project Structure

 ## Project Details
 ### Handwritten Digit Recognition using k-NN